jbcoe/value_types/DRAFT.md

   are not swapped, and the behavior is undefined unless `(*this).get_allocator() == other.get_allocator()`.
   _[Note: Does not call `swap` on the owned objects directly. --end note]_

+2. _[Note 2: The use of this function may require that `T` be a complete type dependent on behavour of the allocator. — end note]_

 ```c++
 constexpr void swap(indirect& lhs, indirect& rhs) noexcept(